Share:

 1. Accept your offer of admission to an undergraduate program at Huron.

-2. Pay your tuition deposit of $3,000 on the Huron Connect Portal, you will find this under the “My Applications” section.
+2. Pay your tuition deposit of $3,000 on the Huron Connect Portal, in the “My Application” tab.

 3. Confirm the required information is accurate and consistent with your legal documents.